fromorbonia/OAuth-NHSD-API/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* There are many good articles, but the demo was mostly put together from Microsoft documentation
+* **Billie Thompson** - README template - [PurpleBooth](https://github.com/PurpleBooth)